WHERE IS THE MONEY GOING?

-WHY INVEST IN BICYCLE AND PEDESTRIAN PROJECTS?
+WHY INVEST IN ACTIVE TRANSPORTATION?

-- Redirecting traffic off the roadways reduces air pollution, curtails traffic congestion and improves safety
+- Redirecting traffic off the roadways reduces air pollution, curtails traffic congestion, and improves safety

-- Bicycle and pedestrian projects expand healthy travel choices, while meeting air-quality goals, promoting a low carbon economy, and meeting environmental standards
+- Bicycle and pedestrian projects expand healthy travel choices, while meeting air-quality goals, promoting a low-carbon economy, and meeting environmental standards

 - Bicycle and pedestrian projects will lead to improved connections between local and regional roads, public transit, and intercity and passenger rail